Why do you not take insurance?

 Because insurance companies are not staffed by trained mental health professionals, they create standardized treatment plans they will accept for each mental illness.
 If they see something they don’t deem necessary or disagree with a certain treatment method (such as length of treatment, type of treatment, etc.), they can decline authorization.
 While we respect the desire to help people quickly and efficiently, we think it should be up to the therapist and the client to determine the best treatment plan rather than an untrained third party.

 Using the Medical Model

 Because mental health is complex, insurance companies utilize a medical model to determine necessary treatment specifications.
 They will only pay for services for medical reasons, which require a diagnosis.
 While many people do seek therapy for help with a specific diagnosis, this can get tricky with those who do not meet all the qualifiers or are only seeking therapy for growth and personal development.
-In these scenarios, a therapist is forced to apply less than perfect labels to get claims approved, risk having claims denied and not get paid, or terminate therapy altogether.
+In these scenarios, a therapist is forced to apply less than perfect labels to get claims approved, risks having claims get denied and not getting paid, or is forced terminate therapy altogether.